 In this case, you'll need to have your system administrator add the following domains to the whitelist:

-You will also need to whitelist these additional domains for Maven code generation and auto-update:
+You may also need to whitelist these additional domains for Maven code generation and auto-update:

 |Eclipse Update Site||products.reprezen.com|